adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 #### Move Data Logic Into a Library

-Our `Main.hs` has all the application logic.
+Our `Main.hs` file has all the application logic.
 It looks pretty solid, let's move it into a library module.
 Copy all database access related code from `app/Main.hs` into `src/Hashmir/Data.hs` file like this:

 ```haskell
 {-#LANGUAGE TemplateHaskell #-}